McCaskill vote on GOP tax bill could be tough sell in Trump-loving Missouri

 She cited the nonpartisan Joint Committee on Taxation, which reported that households $75,000 a year would owe more in taxes by 2027, while tax breaks would continue for those making more than $100,000.

-Now McCaskill has to defend her depiction of the bill as bad for the middle class in Missouri, a state Trump won decisively.
-At a speech in Springfield, Mo., on August 30, the president urged his supporters to vote McCaskill out of office next year if she didn’t support his plan to lower taxes.
+Now McCaskill has to defend her depiction of the bill as bad for the middle class in Missouri.
+At a speech in Springfield on Aug.
+30, Trump urged his supporters to vote McCaskill out of office next year if she didn’t support his plan to lower taxes.

 “If she could turn out huge numbers there that would help her offset Trump support elsewhere,” he said.